Marketing & Promotions

 Anyone who wishes to use the names or icons of the University of the Pacific must first become licensed.
 A license can be obtained via Pacific's exclusive licensing agency, the Collegiate Licensing Company (CLC).

-All University coaches, administrators, and students should direct anyone looking for information about licensing or the licensing process to the Director of Athletic Marketing & Promotions, who manages the University's relationship with CLC.
+All University coaches, administrators, and students should direct anyone looking for information about licensing or the licensing process to the Associate Director of Athletics for Marketing & Media, who manages the University's relationship with CLC.

 The University Bookstore is the primary merchandise supplier for Athletics.
-The Assistant Director of Athletics for Internal Affairs is responsible for the oversight of the Department's merchandise operations at home athletics events.
+The Associate Director of Athletics for Internal Affairs is responsible for the oversight of the Department's merchandise operations at home athletics events.